 Jagdeesh Puppala: The more we see the global developments, my faith and my energies will be devoted to ordinary citizens.
 Climate change can only be addressed if climate action can be shared by every citizen.
 Instead of excessively relying on government or some outside solution, I would focus on providing good knowledge and good information that leads ordinary citizens to determine their futures.

 I intend to be at COP in Brazil.
-Governments are our governments.
 I’m just reluctant about the COPs because of the back-breaking journey; it’s 36 hours of travel.
-We are in touch with certain groups to present the civil society voice on the capable handling of climate solutions and climate action.
-We want to mend this carbon, this undesirable behavior from certain sources, influence, and engage with them to see the climate finance part of it.
+We are in touch with certain groups to present the civil society voice and put the spotlight on local communities as capable custodians of their resources and determinants of their futures.
+We want to mend this carbon tunnel vision and engage with several others to influence the climate finance part of COP.

 We also want to showcase how technology could be a powerful tool to enfranchise local people towards action, and influence other forms of capital into this.
 Not just government capital, but also philanthropists and blended finance.
 That’s going to be my agenda at the COP.